hglm/patches/README.md

 - Raspberry Pi with 3.6.y kernel.
 - Allwinner A10 linux-sunxi platform with 3.4.x kernel.

+This patch has been included in official Raspberry Pi kernels since the middle of 2013.

 kernel-cfbfillrect-experimental.patch is an experimental patch for the linux kernel to eliminate framebuffer memory reads during simple rectangle fill operations at 16bpp and 32bpp.
-Framebuffer reads for simple fills are totally unnecessary but can cause big a slowdown when triggered.
-When cfbfillrect is called repeatedly for small areas, and the framebuffer depth is 16bpp on 32-bit systems or any depth on 64-bit systems, this patch should provide improved performance.
+Framebuffer reads for simple fills are totally unnecessary but can cause big a slowdown when triggered, potentially stalling the CPU and system for some time and impacting real-time processing.
+This patch will eliminate unnecessary framebuffer reads when the pixel depth is 16bpp on 32-bit systems or either 16bpp or 32bpp on 64-bit systems.
+On a 32-bit system with 32bpp pixel depth, framebuffer reads generally won't happen for regular fills so the patch will have little effect.
+This version of the patch is for little-endian systems only.

-kernel-cfbfillrect-experimental-v2.patch add untested support for 32-bit
+kernel-cfbfillrect-experimental-v2.patch adds support for 32-bit
-big-endian systems to the previous patch
+big-endian systems to the previous patch.
+It has been reported to work correctly on one system but otherwise lack extensive testing.

 The arm-mem-funcs directory contains a work-in-progress experimental patch set for the Linux kernel to bring up to date the ARM-optimized